nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 }
 ```

-Parsing and validating your object against a JSON schema requires a powerful library but makes for very readable validation specs.
+Parsing and validating your object against a JSON schema requires a powerful library but makes for very strict, readable and language-agnostic validation specs.
 It is part of Swagger/OpenAPI as well.
-I've used JSON schemas in many projects with great satisfaction.
+I've used JSON schemas in many projects and it has become one of my favourite tools.

 A third approach is to add validation annotations/properties to the deserialisation specification or domain model.
-Most opinionated frameworks will promote this validation method.
+Most opinionated frameworks promote this type of validation.
 For example:

 ```csharp
 public class Movie